reportportal/reportportal-mcp-server/README.md

 There are two ways to run the latest version of the ReportPortal MCP Server.

 ### Via Docker (recommended).

+The MCP server is available on the official ReportPortal's [DockerHub](https://hub.docker.com/r/reportportal/mcp-server).

 ```json
 {